happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/30/2016
-- (4:04) Went to create a new project in Android Studio in order to begin the restructuring of the application, but now I cannot seem to find the original application.
-Further development is on halt, as I do not have a recent copy of the current working version of the application
+- (4:08) After considering my options, decided that the application definitely needs to be restructured to make the flow of activities flow more logically.
+Will now work on making the flow of the application match the sketch I put together
 - (2:41) Determined that the application will potentially need some restructuring in order to add a login option, as well as a "begin trip" option
 - (11:50) Some more testing revealed that different camera apps encoded the DateTime in different parts of the EXIF object; bug should be fixed and now all photos uploaded should be properly read
 - (10:50) After some debugging, now writing the original, meaning when the image was first created, date-time of the photo to the output file.